 There are two key ideas around which eIDAS is focused: interoperability and transparency.

-- Interoperability - eIDAS is designed to ensure that (trusted) electronic IDs and signatures used by one country are recognized and easily usable within the electronic environment of another country.
+- Interoperability - eIDAS is intended to ensure that (trusted) electronic IDs and signatures used by one country are recognized and easily usable within the electronic environment of another country.

 - As part of eIDAS, member nations are required to develop a common framework upon which member states can recognize the eID of another member state, and ensure its security and authenticity.

-- By developing a centralized means by which to recognize digital IDs, it is easier to facilitate cross-border digital signatures and carry out international business needs.
+- By establishing a centralized means to recognize digital IDs, it is easier to facilitate cross-border digital signatures and carry out international business needs.

-- Transparency - eIDAS also involves clearly identifying a widely-available list of trusted services which can be used in the context of a centralized signing framework.
+- Transparency - eIDAS also involves clearly identifying a widely-available list of trusted services that can be used in the context of a centralized signing framework.

-- Transparency enables all EU security stakeholders to engage in dialogue regarding the most secure and accepted tools and technologies for digital signatures.
+- Transparency allows all EU security stakeholders to engage in dialogue regarding the most secure and widely accepted tools and technologies for digital signatures.

-- As part of the directives on transparency, the specific formats that are recognized by the public sectors within member states are also detailed.
+- As part of the directives on transparency, the specific formats that are recognized by the public sectors within member states are also specified.

 What's Next?